Skip to main content

 • Dip another dry cloth in olive oil (you only need a drop or two), and polish the entire surface in a circular motion

 Nothing beats the feeling of cooking in a clean kitchen.
 Everything is in its place and nicely organized—life is good!
-And the next time someone asks you how to clean a refrigerator, you'll know exactly where to start.
+And the next time someone asks you how to clean the refrigerator step by step, you'll know exactly where to start.
 Now imagine feeling that way in every room of your home.
 Hop on the spring cleaning train and tackle your entire home with our ready-made spring cleaning checklist.